 But the X50 modem doesn't support 'sub-6GHz' (in T-Mobile's case, its sub-600MHz) networks.
 At a Snapdragon summit back in December, Qualcomm’s president implied that a modem won’t be available to support T-Mobile’s early 5G networks until at least mid-2019, per PCMag.

-T-Mobile's 5G rollout plans
+Could T-Mobile's 5G plans change